 Writing focuses on the composition process – prewriting, drafting, revising, editing, and publishing.
 The genres are established at the beginning of each year and include poetry (freestyle and formal), creative story writing, descriptive and persuasive essays, and a formal research paper.
 Additional curriculum materials for writing instruction, such as the Six Traits of Writing, are also used.
 Academic writing includes responses to literature and responses to writing prompts.
 Students also learn correspondence skills such as journaling, thank you letters, and invitations to friends, teachers, grandparents, and parents.

 Foreign Languages are established so that a student will study a different language for two or three years in each of his or her different classrooms.
-Currently, Japanese is taught to Pre High School students, Mandarin Chinese is taught to Upper Elementary students, and Hindi is taught to Early Elementary students.
+Now, Japanese is taught to Pre High School students, Mandarin Chinese is taught to Upper Elementary students, and Hindi is taught to Early Elementary students.
 Students learn vocabulary, written characters, and basic conversation as well as cultural components of the country in which the language is spoken.
-The purpose is to familiarize students with foreign languages so that they will feel comfortable selecting one to study beyond the conversational level in high school.
+The purpose is to familiarize students with foreign languages so that they will feel comfortable selecting one to study in-depth in high school.
 In addition, because many aspects of the culture of the country in which the language was selected is learned during the study of the language, this program was created in order to help our students develop a global view of the world.
 This knowledge will often be important to the success of the student in his or her chosen career and profession as society becomes more international and globally oriented.

 The Fine Arts Program encompasses performing arts and visual arts.
 The performing arts include both music and performance.
 Music and drama are integrated in a spring musical or thematic performance.
 At that time, students are also introduced to set design, speech projection, lighting, sound systems, costumes and makeup.
 The visual arts component is composed of hands-on, two and three-dimensional projects that explore different media use as well as the study of artists and art history.